utopia-foss/utopia/dune/utopia/models/SimpleEG/README.md

 ##### Type 1: Hawk-Dove game (HD game): $`a_1, a_2 >0`$

 In this parameter regime, the game has the characteristics of a _Hawk-Dove game_.
-It is also known as the _game of chicken_ of _snowdrift game_.
+It is also known as the _game of chicken_ or _snowdrift game_.
 We describe its logic using the Hawk-Dove picture, although the same situation can be adapted to a multitude of situations that can be found in a multitude of areas such as biology or even international politics.
 This game was also used in the foundation of evolutionary game theory in the paper of May & Price (1973).

 In a Hawk-Dove game two players compete for a resource that cannot be split up.
-They can choose between two strategies: thread displays (Dove) or attack (Hawk).
+They can choose between two strategies: threat displays (Dove) or attack (Hawk).
 If both choose the Hawk strategy they attack each other and fight until one of them is injured and the other wins.
 If one player behaves as a Hawk and the other one as a Dove the Hawk defeats the Dove.
 If both players choose Dove, they both get a small benefit.
 However, the payoff is smaller than for a Hawk playing against a Dove.

 If the parameters are chosen such that the relation $`a_1, a_2 >0`$ is met, the game is a version of a Hawk-Dove game.
 Varying the parameters varies the relation of the outcomes from the individual strategies in the games, their qualitative outcome, however, does not change.

 ##### Type 2: Coordination game (CO game): $`a_1, a_2 <0`$

 This game is perhaps best explained using Jean-Jacques Rousseau's _Discourse on the Origin and Basis of Inequality Among Men_ (1754):

 > If it was a matter of hunting a deer, everyone well realized that he must remain faithful to his post; but if a hare happened to pass within reach of  one  of  them,  we  cannot  doubt  that  he  would  have  gone off in pursuit of it without scruple.
->

 Extracting the underlying nature of the interaction: All players profit most, if they work for a common aim, but single players can get distracted by easier achievable goals with smaller returns.
 There is a steady state – all cooperating – which is however unstable to some kind.